yashraj1108/QR-Based-Event-Check-In-System/README.md

-# EventFlow — QR-Based Event Check-In System
+# QR-Based Event Check-In System

 A lightweight event management app where attendees register and receive a unique QR ticket, and organizers scan tickets at the door for real-time, duplicate-proof